gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 - Creating a [Content Delivery Network](https://developer.mozilla.org/en-US/docs/Glossary/CDN) to route your content _as close as possible_ to where your users are requesting it
   - This is often called "on the edge" and Gatsby can and should be deployed on the edge--[it reduces latency and improves page-load times](https://www.cloudflare.com/learning/cdn/glossary/edge-server/)
 - Creating a bucket/location to host static content (like S3, Google Cloud Storage, etc.)
-- Setting up a [Domain Name System (DNS)](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_domain_name) to make your content routable via a pretty URL, e.g. gatsbyjs.org
+- Setting up a [Domain Name System (DNS)](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_domain_name) to make your content reachable via a pretty URL, e.g. gatsbyjs.org
 - Routing the CDN layer in front of your static content

 ... and, that's it!
 We're done as far as setup goes!
 We can use _whatever_ stack you prefer here.
 Netlify?
 [You bet.](https://www.gatsbyjs.org/docs/hosting-on-netlify) More a fan of AWS?
 [Of course.](https://www.gatsbyjs.org/docs/deploying-to-aws-amplify/) Heroku?
 [Yup.](https://www.gatsbyjs.org/docs/deploying-to-heroku/) You get the idea.
 Gatsby can be deployed anywhere easily and cheaply.